 Oscars: Best Screenplay (Pulp Fiction, 1994), Best Screenplay (Django Unchained 2012)

 In His Own Words: “When people ask me if I went to film school I tell them, ‘No, I went to films’.”

 With his perma-smirk features and breathless jabbermouth conversational style exuding an air of limitless enthusiasm and glee, it’s clear Quentin Tarantino knows he’s hit his personal mother lode and isn’t about to take it for granted.
 But it’s not like he lucked out, after all, his Reservoir Dogs script was lambasted when he first workshopped it at the Sundance Institute in 1991.
 He could have given up there and then.
 Yet one year later, he was back in Utah with the finished product.
 A heist movie where you don’t see the heist.
 A noir shot in Californian sunshine.
-A crime movie which opens with some guy — Quentin himself, of course — verbally assaulting the audience with his theory that Madonna’s Like A Virgin is actually about a woman who’s had too much dick.
+A crime movie which opens with some guy — Quentin himself, of course — verbally assaulting the audience with a theory about Madonna’s Like A Virgin.
 People didn’t know what to make of it.
 Even the projector spazzed out, breaking down halfway through the first ever screening.
 Soon after, cinema was never quite the same again.

 Back to that well-earned adjective, then: Tarantinoesque.
-Fractured, chronologically reshuffled narratives; violence often played for laughs as much as for shocks; incidental dialogue scenes pushed centre stage; astute, bold use of music… And that’s not even mentioning his numerous visual trademarks, and an evident foot fetish.
+Fractured, chronologically reshuffled narratives; violence often played for laughs as much as for shocks; incidental dialogue scenes pushed centre stage; astute, bold use of music… And that’s not even mentioning his numerous visual trademarks.